Victor Cousin: The absolute or infinite

 The absolute or infinite—the unconditioned ground and source of all reality—is yet apprehended by us as an immediate datum or reality; and it is apprehended in consciousness—under its condition, that, to wit, of distinguishing subject and object, knower and known.
 The doctrine of Cousin was criticized by Sir William Hamilton in the Edinburgh Review of 1829, and it was animadverted upon about the same time by Schelling.
 Hamilton's objections are as follows.
-The correlation of the ideas of infinite and finite does not necessarily imply their correality, as Cousin supposes; on the contrary, it is a presumption that finite is simply positive and infinite negative of the same—that the finite and infinite are simply contradictory relatives.
-Of these "The positive alone is real, the negative is only an abstraction of the other, and in the highest generality even an abstraction of thought itself."
+The correlation of the ideas of infinite and finite does not necessarily imply their correality, as Cousin supposes; on the contrary, it is a presumption that the finite is simply the positive and the infinite the negative of the same thing—that the finite and the infinite are simply contradictory relatives.
+Of these, "The positive alone is real, the negative is only an abstraction of the other, and in the highest generality even an abstraction of thought itself."
 A study of the few sentences under this head might have obviated the trifling criticism of Hamilton's objection which has been set afloat recently, that the denial of a knowledge of the absolute or infinite implies a foregone knowledge of it.
 How can you deny the reality of that which you do not know?
 The answer to this is that in the case of contradictory statements—A and not A—the latter is a mere negation of the former, and posits nothing; and the negation of a notion with positive attributes, as the finite, does not extend beyond abolishing the given attributes as an object of thought.
-The infinite or non-finite is not necessarily known, ere the finite is negated, or in order to negate it; all that needs be known is the finite itself; and the contradictory negation of it implies no positive.
-Non-organized may or may not correspond to a positive—i.e. an object or notion with qualities contradictory of the organized; but the mere sublation of the organized does not posit it, or suppose that it is known beforehand, or that anything exists corresponding to it.
-This is one among many flaws in the Hegelian dialectic, and it paralyzes the whole of the Logic.
+The infinite or non-finite is not necessarily known, ere the finite is negated, or in order to negate it; all that needs be known is the finite itself, and the contradictory negation of it implies no positive.
+Non-organized may or may not correspond to a positive—i.e. an object or notion with qualities contradictory to the organized; but the mere sublation of the organized does not posit it, or suppose that it is known beforehand, or that anything exists corresponding to it.
+This is one among many flaws in the Hegelian dialectic, and it paralyzes the whole of logic.
 Secondly, the conditions of intelligence, which Cousin allows, necessarily exclude the possibility of knowledge of the absolute—they are held to be incompatible with its unity.
-Here Schelling and Hamilton argue that Cousin's absolute is a mere relative.
+Here, Schelling and Hamilton argue that Cousin's absolute is a mere relative.
 Thirdly, it is objected that in order to deduce the conditioned, Cousin makes his absolute a relative; for he makes it an absolute cause, i.e. a cause existing absolutely under relation.
-As such it is necessarily inferior to the sum total of its effects, and dependent for reality on these—in a word, a mere potence or becoming.
-Further, as a theory of creation, it makes creation a necessity, and destroys the notion of the divine.
+As such, it is necessarily inferior to the sum total of its effects, and dependent for reality on these—in a word, a mere potence or becoming.
+Further, as a theory of creation, it makes creation a necessity and destroys the notion of the divine.
 Cousin made no reply to Hamilton's criticism beyond alleging that Hamilton's doctrine necessarily restricted human knowledge and certainty to psychology and logic, and destroyed metaphysics by introducing nescience and uncertainty into its highest sphere, theodicy.